-Neither of the Supervisor or ourselves accepts any responsibility for the taxation consequences of an customer's investment in the Scheme.
+Neither the Supervisor or the Manager accept any responsibility for the taxation consequences of a customer's investment in the Scheme.

 The Scheme is registered as a Portfolio Investment Entity (PIE) and the following comments are based on the Scheme remaining a PIE.